evan-best/UniLink-web/README.md

 ### UniHelp

-UniHelp is a platform for students to connect with students who are enrolled in the same courses in their university.
+UniHelp is a platform for students to connect with classmates to form study groups.